-RgcFindAttr finds the location of a specified attribute within an item.

-char \ RgcFindAttr(Item, ItemLen, AttrNo, Length)
+Purpose RgcFindAttr finds the location of a specified attribute within an item.
+Synopsis char RgcFindAttr(Item, ItemLen, AttrNo, Length) char Item; int ItemLen; int AttrNo;

-char \ Item;

-int ItemLen;

-int AttrNo;

-int \ Length;
+int Length ; Parameters Item A pointer to a buffer containing the item.
+ItemLen The length of the item in the Item buffer.
 AttrNo The number of the required attribute.

-Length A pointer to a variable in which the length of the specified attribute will

-The RgcFindAttr function returns a pointer to start of the specified attribute.
+Length A pointer to a variable in which the length of the specified attribute will be returned.
+Return value The RgcFindAttr function returns a pointer to start of the specified attribute.
 If the specified attribute is not found, the function returns a null pointer and the Length parameter is set to zero.
+Remarks Subsequent calls to this fu nction will use the same buffer.

-RgcFindSubValue, RgcFindValue.
+See also RgcFindSubValue, RgcFindValue.